-- (1) After 2:30 on Friday or the last day of the school week, or as early as the end of the academic school day for all participating schools on a day preceding a holiday or break.
-EXCEPTION: A student representing a participant school may participate in a maximum of three meets on a Thursday or Friday, or the last day of the school week with no restriction on start time. - (2) Or on Saturday or school holidays; - (3) Or on any school day other than the last day of the school week with the following conditions: - (a) Events shall not begin until after the end of the academic school day for all schools involved. - (b) Schools utilizing this option are limited to a one day meet. - (c) A school or student participating in this type of meet shall not enter another track and field meet during the same school week, Monday through Friday. - (d) No event shall start after 10:00 p.m.
+- After 2:30 on Friday or the last day of the school week.
+Exception: A student representing a participant school may participate in a maximum of two meets which start no earlier than 12:00 noon on Friday, or the last day of the school week; - (2) Or on Saturday or school holidays; - (3) Or on any school day other than the last day of the school week with the following conditions: - (a) Students shall not miss any school time other than the in-school athletic class period. - (b) Events shall not begin until after the end of the academic school day for all schools involved. - (c) Schools utilizing this option are limited to a one day meet. - (d) A school or student participating in this type of meet shall not enter another track and field meet during the same school week, Monday through Friday. - (e) No event shall start after 10:00 p.m.